zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}SecretName is the name of the secret used to terminate SSL traffic on 443.
+    <dd>SecretName is the name of the secret used to terminate SSL traffic on 443.
 Field is left optional to allow SSL routing based on SNI hostname alone.
-If the SNI host in a listener conflicts with the "Host" header field used by an IngressRule, the SNI host is used for termination and value of the Host header is used for routing.{{% /md %}}</dd>
+If the SNI host in a listener conflicts with the "Host" header field used by an IngressRule, the SNI host is used for termination and value of the Host header is used for routing.</dd>

 </dl>
-{{% /choosable %}}

-{{% choosable language go %}}
 <dl class="resources-properties">

     <dt class="property-optional"